exein-io/architest/README.md

 `BR2_PACKAGE_OVERRIDE_FILE`.
 Configurations for kernels up to 5.15 do override that settings to work-around a compilation issue with pahole.

+### Building a release

+The `./scripts/release.sh` script can be used to automate the creation of of multiple machines.
+For each architecture/kernel combination in that file, the script will call `./scripts/bootstrap.sh $ARCH $KERNEL`, run make and pack the results into `./build/release/$ARCH_$KERNEL.tar.gz`.

 ## Customizations

 ### Buildroot linking